Welcome to today's edition of the Rush 24-7 podcast.

 They are more animated in getting rid of us than they are any terrorist group out there.

-They literally despise us, and I'm talking about this political sense.
+I'm talking about this political sense.

-And instead of looking at the IRS, they would take the ball and run with it and start examining the Tea Party groups.
+And instead of looking at the IRS, would take the ball and run with it and start examining the Tea Party groups.

-Are they in fact not tax exempt?
+Are they, in fact, not tax exempt?

 Should they be disqualified?

-In the normal ebb and flow of things, that's what would happen.
+And the normal ebb and flow of things, that's what would happen.

-And these pro-limited government groups, they mean normally the media would take that run with it, follow the lead, and start examining all of these Tea Party groups to find out if indeed they were legit or illegitimate, and they would find they're illegitimate and seek and destroy.
+Normally, the media would take that run with it, follow the lead, and start examining all of these Tea Party groups to find out if indeed they were legit or illegitimate.

 The exact opposite thing happened.